Category: vegetation

 Biodiversity of the Great Himalayan National Park

 The park was established in 1984 and it spreads over an area of 1171 km2.
 It is a habitat to numerous floras and incorporates more than 375 fauna species, including approximately 31 mammals, 181 birds, 3 reptiles, 9 amphibians, 11 annelids, 17 mollusks and 127 insects.
-This ecologically unique region is protected under the strict guidelines of the Wildlife Protection Act of 1972.
+It is indeed an ethereal experience to walk amidst the snow cladded muntain valley forests exploring its rich biodiversity.

-The high elevation ecosystem of the Northwest Himalaya has common plant elements with the adjacent Western and Central Asiatic region.
-As a result of its 4,100 m elevation range the park has a diversity of zones with their representative flora and fauna, such as alpine, glacial, temperate, and subtropical forests.
+This ecologically fragile region is protected under the strict guidelines of the Wildlife Protection Act of 1972.
+The high elevation ecosystem of the Northwest Himalaya has common plant elements with the adjacent Western and Central Asiatic region.The4,100 m elevation range of the park has a diversity of zones with their representative flora and fauna.
+The high elevation ecosystem incorporates alpine, glacial, temperate, and subtropical forests.

 Most of the Himalayan fauna has been protected under the high priority protection category of Schedule I of the Indian Wildlife (Protection) Act, 1972.
 The state government of Himachal Pradesh has banned hunting in the state for more than ten years.
+It is a commendable

-The Great Himalayan National Park Conservation Area shows very clearly the significance for biodiversity conservation.
 It is located within the globally significant “Western Himalayan Temperate Forests” eco-region.
 The National Park Conservation Area is home to 805 vascular plant species, 192 species of lichen, 12 species of liverworts and 25 species of mosses.

 Trekking & Tourism prospects in the great Himalayan national park

 The park has emerged as a popular trekking and ecotourism destination.
-The GHNP office at Sai Ropa issues permits for trekking.
+The GHNP office at Sai Ropa issues the permits needed for trekking.
 There are several popular trekking routes in the park, ranging from those that can be done in a day or two, to those that can take up from a week to ten days.

 How to reach the Great Himalayan national park?